Naveen359-G/Host-resume-on-AWS-S3/README.md

 =============================================================================================================================================================================================================================

 Steps involved:
-=> Create a dedicated "S3 Bucket" and upload application files (Check the repo for resume template files- index.html, styles.css & script.js)
+- Create a dedicated "S3 Bucket" and upload application files (Check the repo for resume template files- index.html, styles.css & script.js)
-=> Register a new Domain with "Route53".
+- Register a new Domain with "Route53".
-=> Create a Public TLS/SSL Certificate using AWS Certificate Manager => Create a CloudFront Distribution
+- Create a Public TLS/SSL Certificate using AWS Certificate Manager.
+- Create a CloudFront Distribution
 =============================================================================================================================================================================================================================

 Let's deep dive into step by step